7 Valuable Hiking Backpack Tips to Consider before Buying

 Trying on an empty backpack tells you almost nothing about how it will feel on the trail.
 The fit shifts entirely when you add weight.
 Straps that seemed perfectly placed can start to dig, and hip belts that felt snug can slide down or out of position.
 You need real weight to get a real read.

-My personal living room test is simple but highly effective.
-I wrap three heavy hardcover books and two full one-liter water bottles in a puffy blanket to simulate bulky gear.
-Then, I load it up, cinch the straps, and spend 30 minutes doing household chores.
-I will vacuum, walk up and down the stairs, and bend over to pick things up.
+Then I load it up, cinch the straps, and spend 30 minutes doing household chores.
 If the pack shifts awkwardly or the hip belt slides up to my stomach during mundane tasks, I know it will never survive a rocky scramble on the trail.

-Field Notes: Most outdoor retailers will let you do a weighted test in the store with a sandbag.
+Field Note: Most outdoor retailers will let you do a weighted test in the store with a sandbag.
 Ask for one.
-If they do not offer it, that is worth noting.
-A good gear shop knows this is part of the fitting process.
+If they do not offer it, that is worth noting because a good gear shop knows this is part of the fitting process.

 One Last Thought Before You Buy